Background

 Inclusivity in the sharing economy

 Policymakers and the private sector should ensure that the benefits of the sharing economy extend to older adults and traditionally underserved market populations.
+Services must be offered in an equitable and nondiscriminatory manner.
+Service providers and consumers should have full information about the potential benefits and challenges.

 Short-term rentals

 Individual homeowners, particularly older homeowners, should be able to generate income by renting out their properties on a short-term basis.
-In especially tight housing markets in which short-term rentals have a demonstrated impact on affordability, policymakers may consider balancing this policy with the need to ensure the availability of market-rate housing.
+In especially tight housing markets in which short-term rentals have a demonstrated impact on affordability, policymakers may consider balancing this policy with the need to ensure the availability of affordable market-rate housing.
 In doing so, policymakers should ensure that individual homeowners have a reasonable opportunity to rent out their properties on a short-term basis.